Skip to main content

 • Work for Kazakh companies.
 You can take freelance projects, consulting work, or employment from Kazakh businesses

 • 10-year residence.
-Far longer than the B12-1’s 2-year maximum
+Far longer than B12-1’s published one-year validity

 • Path to permanent residence.
 The residence permit (VNZh) is a step toward long-term settlement